Seyi-Adeyemi/sales_insight/README.md

 This project analysed sales, customer behavior, product returns, shipping fees, and product performance.
 Using data-driven insights, the analysis identified key drivers of revenue, returns, and customer engagement, enabling actionable recommendations to improve business performance and operational efficiency.

 ## Project Overview
-This project analyzes sales, returns, shipping, and customer behavior to provide actionable business recommendations.
+This project analyses sales, returns, shipping, and customer behavior to provide actionable business recommendations.

 ## Key Questions
 - Total Revenue: How much revenue did we generate in total, and how has revenue changed month-to-month?